About this talk

 His new mission is work with both startups and “end-ups”to help best infuse design principles into its leadership and staff.
 To accomplish this, he urges leaders to elevate the importance of designers while overlooking failure as the worst outcome.
 Instead, he says, the losing result is staying stagnant.
 “An institution can gravitate backwards, and as every startup knows, that’s a problem.
 You have to move forward right now.”

-John Maeda is Design Partner at Kleiner Perkins Caufield and Byers, where he works KPCB’s entrepreneurs and portfolio companies to build design into their company cultures.
+At Kleiner Perkins Caufield and Byers, Maeda works with KPCB’s entrepreneurs and portfolio companies to build design into their company cultures.
 He served as the 16th president of Rhode Island School of Design (RISD) from 2008 through 2013, during which time RISD saw increased applications, fundraising, and career placements.
 Prior to RISD, Maeda spent 13 years at the MIT Media Lab as a professor and head of research.
 His career bridging the intersections of graphic design, computer science, art, education, and leadership earned him the distinction of being named one of the 75 most influential people of the 21st century by Esquire.

 So first of all, I want to note that a couple months ago, I drew this on my hand.
 It’s like a– like I said, I went from lower-case design to a capital D design to a DE dollar sign design.
 And I drew this on my hand.
 And then what happened is the wonderful folks at Tattly made a real tattly.
 And I’m thinking, [INAUDIBLE], I’m opening for [INAUDIBLE].
 But you know, like, you can go to town with it, so please do that.
 Let’s see here.
 OK.